whwu95/ATM/README.md

 ## 📣 News
-- [ ] `TODO`: I'm really sorry for my procrastination😭.
-Recently, I have been busy with CVPR and journal revisions😫.
-I expect to release the code after the CVPR submission deadline.
+- [ ]  I apologize for my procrastination😭.
+Lately, I have been occupied with CVPR, journal revisions, and reviewing multiple journal papers😫.
+I expect to release the code after the CVPR supplementary deadline.
 -  `July 14, 2023`: 🎉Our **ATM** has been accepted by **ICCV-2023**.